wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 Learn more about available options from the [User guide](../user-guides/api-discovery.md).

 ## Tracking changes in API structure

+ If you update the API and the traffic structure is adjusted, API Discovery updates the built API structure.

 The company may have several teams, disparate programming languages, and variety of language frameworks.
 Thus changes can come to API structure at any time from different sources which make them difficult to control.
 For security officers it is important to detect changes as soon as possible and analyze them.
 If missed, such changes may hold some risks, for example: